Tiffany Fang, LPC, NCC

 Tiffany as a Person

 I am very rooted in the Chicagoland area and have a deep love for this city and the people who live in it.
-I was born in Chicago and raised in the suburbs, but enjoyed visiting the city every weekend.
-I stayed in the area for both my undergraduate and master's degree and am now a proud resident of the city.
+I was born in Bronzeville, raised in the suburbs, and hung around Chinatown on the weekends with my grandparents.
+I stayed in the area for both my undergraduate and master's degree and now enjoy living on the South Side with my partner, Andy.